Little One: Chapter 21

 He laughed, sped up, and turned around so he could face me walking backwards.
 “If you would just tell me the real reason why you were so against doing this I’ll stop doing that.”

-He bit his lip.
+He bit his lip and shook his gorgeous man head.
 “No, that’s not it.
 There’s something else.”

 I glared.
 “You’re never going to let this go, are you?”